-With such a large volume of candidates and new placements to fill everyday, leading Australian recruiter, Adecco Australia, puts a heavy emphasis on efficient operations and streamlined training.
+With a large volume of candidates and new placements to fill every day, leading Australian recruiter, Adecco Australia, places heavy emphasis on efficient operations and streamlined training.

 “All these factors led to a grossly inefficient and resource-heavy induction process, and this made meeting the demand in placements an everyday challenge,” said Mr Knox.
 He said the new approach addressed these efficiency issues and brought with it benefits not only for Adecco, but for candidates as well.

 “Nowadays, our entire induction process is conducted remotely via an online system.
 Candidates can complete the program from wherever is most convenient to them.
 For us, it means we have far greater volume of inductions being completed at a more efficient rate.
 The large majority of our candidates are from either office or industrial backgrounds.
 They join Adecco one day, and are placed the next, so it is important that they have access to a centralised, remote system.”

 “The WorkPro program takes a lot less time to complete, and the questions cover a much broader content field, so our candidates are learning more, in less time.
 If there are any ongoing issues from candidates in relation to particular questions, the system will flag this so one of our consultants can be in touch and resolve the problem one-on-one.”

 For Adecco, faster processes mean greater capacity for candidates.

 “On average, we are recruiting around sixty applicants a day.
 Previously, it was all done manually so our figures were far lower.
 We are also able to track figures, in relation to recruitment and induction, through one centralised, online database.
 We can set goals based on those figures and map our progress.”